Why you are smart to hire a personal injury attorney

 A good lawyer will try to maximize the strengths of your case, minimize the weaknesses, and handle the hundreds of details necessary.

 Almost always, when a person tries to “play attorney” and settle the case on his own, he does a bad job.
-He doesn’t understand the intricacies mentioned above, know how to secure the documentation needed to convince a skeptical insurance adjuster to pay a reasonable amount, and doesn’t have the ammo he needs — the ability to secure a large jury verdict.
+He doesn’t understand the intricacies mentioned above, know how to secure the documentation needed to convince a skeptical insurance adjuster to pay a reasonable amount, and doesn’t have the ammo he needs — that is, the ability to secure a large jury verdict.

-The services of a good injury attorney are clearly essential.
+The services of a good injury attorney are essential.
 The first visit is free, so you’ve got nothing to lose and everything to gain.

 If you have been hurt in a car wreck and have questions about your case, contact me here.